-- The Inclusion Leader/SENCo will liaise with your child's secondary school. - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead. - Where possible, your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school. - Where appropriate a social story may be created to aid transition. - We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.
+- The SENCo will liaise with your child's secondary school. - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead. - Where possible, your child will have more than one opportunity to visit their new school and in some cases staff from the new school will visit your child in this school. - Where appropriate a social story may be created to aid transition. - We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.